ovcharovcoder/webkit-pro/bootstrap/components/cards/card-5/README.md

-Navigation menu with a form and a drop-down list.
+**Three simple cards with an icon, title and text in the center and a button.**

 <img src="screenshot.png" alt="webkit-pro" style="width: 800px;">